 The Escape Campus Complaints Procedure

-Escape Campus Student Accommodation Ltd trading as Escape Campus aims to deliver a consistent, quality service, however we understand that sometimes things can go wrong and we need you to be able to let us know when that happens.
+Escape Campus Student Accommodation Ltd trading as Escape Campus aims to deliver a consistent, quality service.
+We understand, however, that sometimes things can go wrong and we need you to be able to let us know when that happens.

 Where your initial complaint has been passed verbally but it has not been possible to resolve things by discussing the issue, you can then follow our formal procedure.
 If you decide to register a formal complaint we ask you to record it in writing, entitled ‘Complaint,’ either via email or letter, detailing the nature of your complaint and including any supporting documentation you have, which may, depending on the nature of the issue, include all or some of the following: